aartisethi875/Linear-Regression/README.md

 This repository contains code for performing linear regression using the scikit-learn library.
 The code is designed to predict air quality index (AQI) based on various atmospheric parameters.

 ## Dataset

-The code utilizes the "city_day.csv" dataset, which contains daily air quality data for multiple cities.
-The dataset is loaded using pandas and preprocessed before performing linear regression.
+This code utilizes the "city_day.csv" dataset, which contains daily air quality data for multiple cities in India.
+The dataset is obtained from Kaggle and can be accessed [here](https://www.kaggle.com/datasets/rohanrao/air-quality-data-in-india).

+Please refer to the Kaggle dataset documentation for more details on the data format and columns.

+Note: The dataset may require preprocessing steps, such as handling missing values or removing irrelevant columns, before using it for linear regression.

 ## Dependencies